21371 customer reviews

-Bordeaux wines
+Bordeaux Wines

 Most Grand Cru Classés, and Bordeaux wines in general, are blends.
 The most common red grape varieties are Merlot, Cabernet Sauvignon, and Carménère.
 Two other, less common varieties are also used: Malbec and Petit Verdot.
 For white wines, the most commonly used varieties are Sémillon, Sauvignon Blanc, and Muscadelle.

 Vines have been grown in the Bordeaux region since Roman times.
-But its fame dates back to the Middle Ages.
+But its reputation dates back to the Middle Ages.
 In the 13th century, Bordeaux became the main port for exporting wine to England and the Netherlands.
-The city prospered from the 17th century onward thanks to colonial trade.
+The city prospered from the 17th century onward thanks to the colonial trade.
 The quality of Bordeaux wines was such that they were served to kings and at the French court.
 The first Bordeaux's classified growths were exhibited at the 1855 World’s Fair in Paris.

 The Different Styles of Bordeaux Wines

-Another key factor that sets Bordeaux wines : the region’s climate.
+Another key point that sets Bordeaux wines : the region’s climate.
 As mentioned earlier, it has a temperate, oceanic climate.
 This climate makes it possible to grow grapes, even though the terrain is flat.
 In addition, rainfall is evenly distributed throughout the region year-round, with relatively rainy autumns.
-When the autumn is mild, it heralds high-quality vintages.
+When autumn is mild, it heralds high-quality vintages.
 The more sunshine there is, the better the grapes will ripen.More information about Bordeaux wine

 • The right banks of the Gironde and the Dordogne: the Blayais, the Bourgeais, and the Libournais.The Entre-deux-Mers region lies between the Dordogne and the Garonne rivers.